MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/enhanced-people-picker-for-trusted-authentication-method.md

 - IT_Sharepoint_Server_Top
 ms.assetid:

-description: "In SharePoint Server Subscription Edition, People Picker is enhanced to search and pick user in User Profile Application to help you avoid creating a customized claim provider."
+description: "In SharePoint Server Subscription Edition, People Picker is enhanced to search and pick user in User Profile service application to help you avoid creating a customized claim provider."
 ---

 # Enhanced People Picker for modern authentication